marshallward/mom6-gpu-report/gpu_report.rst

 Non-Nvidia devices and Compilers
 --------------------------------

-I have not yet done any testing on AMD or Intel GPUs.
+We have not yet done any testing on AMD or Intel GPUs.
 Consider this a placeholder for future documentation.

+.. raw:: latex

+   \newpage

 Testing in MOM6